Here we have answered some of your burning questions regarding Blogchatter’s Ebook Carnival:

 If you get a good publisher then go for both.
 KDP is something which you can do on your own and have full rights on the earning.
 Sometimes the rejection of publishers may let you down but with KDP, if you believe in your work then rejection of publishers doesn’t matter.

 Q17.
-Will you take down the link to download my ebook from your site after May and June when the exclusive rights end?
+Will you take down the link to download my ebook from your site after June when the exclusive rights end?

 Yes – all you have to do is send us an email on [email protected] If you wish, we can even replace the download link to your Amazon link, etc.